code-423n4/docs/awarding/incentive-model-and-awards/README.md

 ### Ranks for QA and Gas reports

 After post-judging QA is complete, the Judge and Validators vote to select the top 3 QA reports and Gas reports.
-(In the case of a tie vote, there may be a 4th place report.)

 The 1st, 2nd, and 3rd place winners are awarded using a curve model that will be documented here ASAP.